 - Insurance and intermediaries receivables (0360) are receivables from outstanding premiums in course of collection, which are completely recoverable according to the General Terms and Conditions of the insurance contract. - Non insurance receivables (R0380) are intercompany receivables from entities belonging to the Generali Group Switzerland.
-Therefore, and based on the low materiality of the amount, no credit default adjustment is deemed to be required.
+Therefore no credit default adjustment is deemed to be required.